Montessori Materials - What's so special about them?

 Montessori schools use specific learning materials, but what are they?
-Many of these materials are somewhat of a mystery, and the first time I walked into a Montessori environment, I was speechless!
-I gazed around at the calm, organized environment and wondered at the beautiful learning materials.
+Many of these materials are somewhat of a mystery, and as a parent of three children, I recall the first time I walked into a Montessori environment - I was speechless!
+I gazed around at the calm, organised environment and wondered at the beautiful learning materials.
 They were displayed so neatly and uncluttered on low shelves, and so inviting that I could instantly imagine how enticing they would be for a child.

 The learning materials are not the method itself, but rather tools that Montessori classrooms use to stimulate the child into logical thought and discovery.
 They are provocative and simple, each carefully designed to appeal to children at a given level of development.
 Each has a specific place on the shelves, they are always arranged in sequence, from the most simple to the most complex, and from the most concrete to those that are the most abstract.
 I like the way this signals to the child a sense of progression in their learning.